 MCCF EDI TAS Portal Home Page

 After successful login, users will see the MCCF EDI TAS Portal Home Page (Figure 3).
-The users name is shown in the upper right corner of the application.
+The users’ name is shown in the upper right corner of the application.

 PLEASE NOTE: The user is not provided with an option to customize the view.